Power Homotopy for Zeroth-Order Non-Convex Optimizations: Experiments

+For each smoothing-based method, we use $K=10$ random samples for every solution update.
+The hyper-parameters values are selected by grid search and are reported in Appendix \ref{appendix-hyperparameters}.

-The classifiers for MNIST and CIFAR-10 are neural networks trained using the distillation technique, for increasing prediction robustness (\cite{CarliniWagner2017}).
+The classifiers for MNIST and CIFAR-10 are neural networks trained using the distillation technique (\cite{CarliniWagner2017}).
 The test scores is $98\%$ for the MNIST classifer and $86\%$ for the CIFAR-10 classifier.
 For ImageNet images, we use a pretrained ResNet-50 (\cite{ResNet, tfresnet50}) as the classifier, which is a common choice in this research field (\cite{Andriushchenko2020}).

-\textbf{MNIST} The experimental results on MNIST are reported in Table \ref{mnist}.
-They show that GS-PowerHP achieves a $100\%$ success rate.
-Furthermore, its perturbation size is among the three smallest and is significantly smaller than those of the other algorithms.
+\textbf{MNIST and CIFAR-10} The experimental results on MNIST and CIFAR-10 are reported in Table \ref{tab:per-image-attacks-mnist-cifar}.
+They show that GS-PowerHP achieves a $100\%$ success rate and its perturbation size is the smallest among the smoothing-based algorithms.

-\textbf{CIFAR-10} Table \ref{cifar} documents the experiments for CIFAR-10.
-Our algorithm achieves a $100\%$ success rate and its average perturbation size is inferior to that of ZOSLGHd but significantly better than all other algorithms.

 \textbf{IMAGENET} The results on attacking images from the ImageNet are reported in Table \ref{imagenet-attack}.
-We do not test CMA-ES since it requires too much more computing resource than other algorithms for this huge-dimension task. \footnote{According to the reported Python message, CMAES requires a RAM of 165 GB each iteration, which is beyond the capacity of our computer.} The results show that GS-PowerHP significantly outperforms other algorithms if both the success rate and perturbation size are taken into account.
-Figure \ref{perturb-images} plots example perturbed images generated by GS-PowerHP.
+We do not test CMA-ES since it requires too much more computing resource than other algorithms for this huge-dimension task\footnote{According to the reported Python message, CMAES requires a RAM of 165 GB each iteration, which is beyond the capacity of our computer.}.

+The ImageNet results show that GS-PowerHP achieves the best overall tradeoff among the general-purpose smoothing-based zeroth-order methods.
+It substantially improves the success rate over GS-PowerOpt, from $47\%$ to $78\%$, while maintaining a comparable perturbation size and image similarity.
+Compared with ZOSLGHd, GS-PowerHP attains a higher success rate and requires fewer iterations, although ZOSLGHd produces slightly smaller perturbations.
+These results suggest that GS-PowerHP is particularly effective in the low-distortion regime for high-dimensional black-box adversarial attacks.

+The superior performance of GS-PowerHP over other smoothing-based algorithms carries over to \textit{untargeted} image adversarial attacks against an adversarially robust classifier trained on ImageNet (ResNet18-based, \cite{salman2020adversarially}), with detailed results provided in Appendix \ref{sec-untargeted-IAA}.